Applies to England

 Admission arrangements for individual schools, including the admissions criteria, are set and applied locally.
 It’s the role of the school’s admission authority to decide what admissions criteria to set, as long as they comply with the School Admissions Code.

-- community schools the admission authority is the local council
+- community schools the admission authority is the local authority

-- voluntary controlled schools the admission authority is the local council
+- voluntary controlled schools the admission authority is the local authority

 - foundation schools the admission authority is the governing body